View Document Text

 Registered investment advisers are required in this Item to provide clients with certain financial information or

 disclosures about HFG’s financial condition.
-HFG does not require nor solicit prepayment of more than $1200 in fees
+HFG does not require nor solicit prepayment of more than $1200 in

-and has not been the subject of a bankruptcy proceeding.
+to clients, and has not been the subject of a bankruptcy proceeding.